 Liz has been providing speech and language therapy services for nearly 30 years, specializing in autism, language processing, learning disabilities, cognitive recall issues, processing issues with organizational difficulties, executive functioning difficulties, augmentative alternatives and phonological disorders.
 Creating a functional communication system for a child to be successful with family, peers, and friends within the school environment has been the main focus of her therapy.
 “Every child has the ability to communicate when we increase their weakness and utilize their strengths to give them the tools to be successful,” Ryan says.
 Liz has provided direct therapy services within the school setting, clinic setting and medical setting.
 She prides herself in her ability to think outside the box, to pull information from other fields, and to consult with professionals to create learning strategies or set of communication goals that will work for each and every child.
 Liz is currently working fuilltime with the Pekin School District.
 She is excited to join the Shine Therapy staff on a part-time basis, to provide much-needed after school therapy services!
 A four-year starter on the softball team at Western Illinois University, Liz earned her Master of Science in speech and language pathology from the school in 1986 and continues to mentor the young SLPs as they complete their degrees.
 Liz is also certified as a Reading Recovery Specialist and she and her husband of 29 years, Bo, have been blessed with four wonderful daughters and recently a healthy grandson.
 When she is not working or watching her children participate in sports or the arts, you will find her reading her newest favorite book.
 Liz is also an early bird at the gym and enjoys staying as healthy as you can.

 Paula has been working as a speech-language pathologist since 2010, after receiving her M.S. in speech-language pathology from Nova Southeastern University.
-Although most of her clients have been young children, she has experience working with clients across the lifespan, from infancy to geriatrics.
+Although the majority of her clients have been young children, she has experience working with clients across the lifespan, from infancy to geriatrics.
 She has experience providing speech therapy in the school setting as well.
+She has been credentialed to provide speech therapy in Early Intervention since 2013 and is also a credentialed evaluator.
 Paula has a unique perspective on the Early Intervention system as both a professional and a parent, after having her extremely premature twins receive many services through EI for their first three years of life.
 Paula lives in Washington with her husband and four children, two of whom have special needs (one with autism spectrum disorder, and one with both autism spectrum disorder and cerebral palsy).
-Her areas of interest and expertise include autism spectrum disorder, receptive and expressive language delays/disorders, speech sound production disorders, and feeding disorders.
-Paula has extensive training and experience with feeding and swallowing problems from infancy through adulthood, and is also trained in Sequential Oral Sensory (SOS) feeding therapy.
-Paula has a passion for providing parents with strategies to help their children communicate better and for working with young children in their natural environment to maximize their progress.
-Email Paula directly at firstname.lastname@example.org.
+Her areas of interest and expertise include autism spectrum disorder, receptive and expressive language delays/disorders, and speech sound production disorders.
+Paula is Hanen certified in "It Takes Two to Talk" and is passionate about providing parents with strategies to help their children communicate better.
+She provides home-based services to maximize the progress of young children by working with their families in their natural environment.
+Email Paula directly at paula@shinetherapyservices.

 Amy has been providing speech therapy services in the Peoria area since 2002, after graduating with her Master’s Degree in Speech Pathology from Illinois State University.
 Her career began in a pediatric clinic setting working alongside therapists from other disciplines and obtaining Early Intervention credentials in 2003.
 Amy has also worked for a local school district, evaluating and treating speech and language disorders for preschool to high school aged students.
 Her work experience includes working with geriatric populations, providing speech, language, cognitive, and feeding therapy.
 Amy’s more recent pediatric experiences include evaluating and treating receptive and expressive language disorders, apraxia of speech, and phonological disorders.
 She has specific interest in the area of pediatric feeding disorders.
 Amy has completed extensive training for childhood feeding and swallowing disorders, including Sequential Oral Sensory (SOS) strategies.
 She enjoys working with children and families, along with other professionals, to enhance a child’s skills and watch them succeed in everyday activities.
 Outside of work, Amy loves spending time with family and friends, especially her husband and 3 children.
 Email Amy directly at email@example.com.